 Without any coding skills, you are restricted to the theme’s layout.
 “It’s a bit theme-y” is a phrase used a lot here in the studio when critiquing the websites of our competitors and clients competitors.

 I browsed WordPress’s database of free templates, filtering by popularity, and the above were some of the results returned.
 Working on a pre-built theme like this means that you’re forcing your content to fit a theme, rather than designing a website around your content, which is the right way to do things.

 It’s very safe to say that you don’t get a very original design either.
 From my experience, these types of websites are difficult to manage and you will just end up forcing a square peg into a round hole.

 This would never be the way that we would approach designing a website.
-All of our websites are designed and build to suit our clients requirements and objectives.
-Before we even get to the design stage we have done lot of work around planning and requirement gathering, UX research, wire-framing, and interactive prototypes.
-All of our websites are tailored exclusively to our clients, and their brands.
+All of our websites are designed and build to suit our clients’ requirements and objectives.
+Before we even get to the design stage we have done a lot of work around planning and requirement gathering, UX research, wire-framing, and interactive prototypes.
+All of our websites are tailored exclusively to our clients and their brands.
 Read more about our process here.